|

 Assistants:

-Class Location: Cubberley Community Center, 4000 Middlefield Road, Palo Alto, Room M4, in back of the Theater building.
-Enter at the traffic light at the intersection of Middlefield and Montrose.
+Indoor Class Location: Cubberley Community Center, 4000 Middlefield Road, Palo Alto, Room U7 (Wednesdays and Thursdays).
 Parking is available throughout the center.

 Palo Alto is located in the South Bay and Mid-Peninsula of the San Francisco Bay Area (we are centrally located a few miles away from Stanford University and Moffett Field/NASA).
 The surrounding cities are Redwood City, Atherton, Portola Valley, La Honda, Belmont, San Mateo, San Carlos, Menlo Park, Los Altos, Mountain View, Sunnyvale, Cupertino, Los Gatos, Santa Clara, San Jose, Milpitas, Newark, Union City, Hayward, and Fremont.